nsbasic/voltbuilder-user/README.md

 certificates: This folder holds your certificates.

-voltbuilder.json: This file which information about the build.
-Here’s how it looks: copy and paste this into a file named voltbuilder.json and customize it for your configuration.
+voltbuilder.json: This file has information about the build.
+Copy and paste this into a file named voltbuilder.json and customize it for your configuration.

 ```
 {